Maxi25554/SimpleTree/README.md

 # SimpleTree

-You need to have pydot installed to run the script.
+This tool generates a tree diagram and complete material lists for crafting systems.

-Run PTPScript.py to fetch the tree.
+Run PTPScript.py to generate the crafting tree/materials lists.

-Edit the graphing() variable in PTPScript to change the item it fetches.
+You need to have python and pydot installed to run the script.

-The item library is in the "mats" folder.
+Outputs are held in (surprisingly) the output folder, while zip files are held (incredibly) in the zips folder.

-Generating the tree also generates text files.
-The first (matlist.txt) shows you every item used to produce the final product and the amount, while the second (matlistnat.txt) shows you every natural resource used.
+Edit the variables near the top of PTPScript.py to change what the script does.

-The final graph is output.png
+Feel free to add new crafting systems from other games!
+Just follow TEMPLATE.TXT to create new items, and name the new folder as [game]mat.